Setting up quotas to limit Google Maps usage

 - Ensure you're logged into the Google account you used to set up your Google Maps key.
 You can check the Google Account page to see what account you're currently logged into.

-- Once you're logged in, click here to open the Google Services Dashboard.
+- Once you're logged in, click here to open the Google Maps Quotas page.

 - Ensure that the project selection dropdown at the top of the page is displaying the name of the project that contains the Google Maps key you initially created when setting up Stockist on your website:

-Scroll down to the relevant usage graph on the Quotas page.
-The correct graph for each service is:
+Expand the relevant section based on the service you picked.
+The correct section for each service is:

 - Geocoding API: Requests